Thorough and Credible Root Cause Analysis – How Can You Achieve It?

-Having found the real, fixable root causes using the Root Cause Tree® Diagram and the Root Cause Tree® Dictionary, you will make sure that your evidence used to determine the root causes is documented on your SnapCharT®.
-Then you can demonstrate how credible your root cause analysis is by showing how the incident happened and what caused it on an easy to understand graphic – the SnapCharT®.
+Having found the real, fixable root causes using the Root Cause Tree® Diagram and the Root Cause Tree® Dictionary, you will make sure that the evidence used to determine the root causes is documented on your SnapCharT®.
+Then you can demonstrate how credible your root cause analysis is by showing how the incident happened and what caused it on an easy-to-understand graphic – the SnapCharT®.

 But There is More!